disp06/WOL_telegram_bot/README.md

 "/wol AA:BB:CC:DD:EE:FF"
 The MAC address must be specified for the computer you want to wake up from sleep.

-NOTE: Remotely waking-up-computers MUST BE in a server local network use only!
+🛠️NOTE: Remotely waking-up-computers MUST BE in a server local network use only!
+⚡⚡⚡VERY IMPORTANT FOR USE: Remotely waking-up-computers MUST BE config for Wake-on-LAN, that allows a computer to be turned on or awakened from sleep mode by a network message!